bigcommerce/dev-docs/docs/api-docs/getting-started/best-practices.md

 </div>
 </div>

+### Making Requests with the Storefront Cart API
+Client-side applications should avoid polling the [Storefront Cart API](https://developer.bigcommerce.com/api-reference/cart-checkout/storefront-cart-api) on interval.
+Hundreds of thousands of browsers could potentially poll the Storefront Cart API at any given time, causing a significant load increase to BigCommerce's servers.
+We may take action against a store using this practice to prevent interruptions in service to other stores.

+As an alternative to polling the Storefront Cart API at an interval, consider subscribing to the [Cart Webhook](https://developer.bigcommerce.com/api-docs/getting-started/webhooks/webhook-events#cart) via a server-side application and only querying the Storefront Cart API as a response to user input.
+Storing cart information in the browser cache is also an alternative method for keeping cart information up to date across browser tabs.

 ## Platform Limits

 BigCommerce does have limits on the number of products, categories, brands, etc. that can be created in a store.
 See [Platform Limits](https://forum.bigcommerce.com/s/article/Platform-Limits#product-catalog-limits) for more details.